<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=331014250632990&amp;ev=PageView&amp;noscript=1">

 • Inspecting the equipment

-Employees will recognize your company is serious about safety and gradually will become more safety-conscious, which will contribute to a positive change in your company’s safety culture.
+Employees will recognize your company is serious about safety and gradually will become more safety-conscious.
+This will contribute to a positive change in your company’s safety culture.

 You can start by retraining everyone at your company on your updated safety policies.
 You’ll find your company making faster progress by accomplishing smaller, short-term goals.
 Evaluate these six strategies you can try to reach your zero-incident goal.